Trivadis/AzureDeveloperBootcamp/Labs/04-SqlDatabase/sqldatabase.md

 # 4. Check

 Now, every chat message will be persisted in your Azure Sql Database.
-Use ** SQL Server Object Explorer ** or **SQL Server Management Studio** to connect your database.
+Use **Visual Studio SQL Server Object Explorer** or **SQL Server Management Studio** to connect your database.

 The **AdminController** allows you, to retrieve all chatmessages from your db context.
 ```